 - Dates: September 29 – October 15

-13. NYC Helicopter Tour
+12. NYC Helicopter Tour

 To appreciate the fall foliage from above, hop on a NYC helicopter tour.
 Take in breathtaking views of the city’s iconic landmarks as you soar over Central Park and the Statue of Liberty.
 The ride lasts 15 minutes, leaving you plenty of time to continue exploring these sites once you’re back on the ground!

-15. San Gennaro Festival in Little Italy Neighborhood
+13. San Gennaro Festival in Little Italy Neighborhood

-This 10-day celebration takes over Little Italy every year with games, rides, and of course, food.
-The Feast of San Gennaro celebrates the life of the Italian bishop, and has become a beloved festival in NYC.
+Historically, the Feast of San Gennaro celebrates the life of the Italian bishop and has become a beloved festival in NYC.
 Music performances, dance groups, and several eating competitions are all part of the festivities!

 Fun fact: Did you know that the ORIGINAL Little Italy neighborhood is actually in the Bronx?

-16. Fall Foliage Sailing Tours (Half-Day)
+14. Fall Foliage Sailing Tours

 Seeing the NYC skyline from the water is a must, but especially when it’s draped in vibrant fall colors.
 Hop on a half-day tour along the Hudson River to enjoy cityscape views, along with New York’s impressive foliage.